shtolfensie/mrks/Notes/General notes.md

 ### Tests

-- show graded should be controled from tests component.
-But it is controlled in submenu.
 - use regexp for searching
 - finish subject filter
 - teacher field in subject is probably not required